Moogsoft/moog-graze/README.md

 [![NPM](https://nodei.co/npm/moog-graze.png?downloads=true)](https://nodei.co/npm/moog-graze/)

-Allows connecting to the Incident.MOOG ReST API (Called Graze) and interacting with the Incident.MOOG platform.
+Allows connecting to the MOOG.AIOps REST API (Called Graze) and interacting with the MOOG.AIOps platform.

 - Provides a simplified abstraction
 - Provides for automated authentication
 - Provides support for the latest v1 specification
 - Will handle auth failure and retry activity

+Updated for MOOG.AIOps V6

 ## Installation